Alaska & the Yukon

 Accommodation Name: Bridgewater Hotel

 Morning sightseeing features highlights of Alaska’s second-largest city and a visit to the Trans-Alaska Pipeline.
 Then try striking it rich gold panning with a local provider.
 This afternoon, board the Sternwheeler Riverboat Discovery III for a leisurely cruise on the Chena River.
 You will see a bush floatplane take off alongside the boat, see the home and kennels of the late four-time Iditarod winner, Susan Butcher, and see her champion sled dogs in action.
-Be immersed into the ancient Athabascan Indian culture when our Alaskan Native Guides take you on a tour of the Chena Indian Village.
+Then be immersed into the ancient Athabascan Indian culture when Alaskan Native Guides take you on a tour of the Chena Indian Village.
+This evening, catch a local tradition with an optional salmon bake dinner.

 Day 10: Fairbanks,Alaska Railroad,Denali National Park